Deagle0422/p4p_compendium/README.md

 ### 🔹 Results
 The **`results`** folder stores simulation outputs and evaluation data from the Python simulator.
-These include performance comparisons (RL vs Rule-based) visualized graphs of completion time, utilization, and load balance.
+These include performance comparisons (RL vs Rule-based) data and visualized graphs of completion time, utilization, and load balance.

 # Py-Simulator — Digital Twin–Driven Factory Simulation